 After Garfield was assassinated in 1881, Lucretia remained in the house until her death in 1918.
 She added to the house and farm, building, among other things, this windmill as a water pump.

-I joined Sally in the visitor center, took a quick look at the displays and watched a short video.
+I joined my wife in the visitor center, took a quick look at the displays and watched a short video.

 A map of what the farm and neighborhood looked like during Garfield’s life.